An Attentive Survey of Attention Models: Introduction

-\textit{Related surveys}: There have been a few surveys on attention focusing on Computer Vision \citep*{wang2016survey}, and graphs \citep*{lee2018attention}.
-Another similar work is by \cite{DBLP:journals/corr/abs-1902-02181}, but we further incorporate an accessible taxonomy, key architectures and applications, and interpretability aspect of AM.
+\textit{Related surveys}: There have been a few domain-specific surveys on attention focusing on Computer Vision \cite{wang2016survey}, and graphs \cite{lee2018attention} and Natural Language Processing \cite{DBLP:journals/corr/abs-1902-02181}.
+However, we further incorporate an accessible taxonomy, key architectures and applications, and interpretability aspect of AM.
 We hope that our contributions will not only foster broader understanding of AM but also help AI developers \& engineers to determine the right approach for their application domain.